davidjwalling/notes/docs/Oracle-VirtualBox.md

 ## Oracle Virtual Box

-This project is about configuring and running Hercules on Linux.
-If you already have a Linux box set up, you can skip this step and resume at the <a href="https://github.com/davidjwalling/drinker/blob/master/docs/System-Prep.md">Preparing your Linux Environment</a> page.

-On this site I document how to configure and run Hercules continuously in the cloud because I want to access my development environment at any time from practically anywhere over the Internet.
-These instructions can also be used to set up a virtualized Linux instance on your local computer.
-That is why I have included this page.
-Having a local Linux environment running virtually lets me test changes to my configuration before migrating them to the cloud.

 You have choices if you want to run Linux virtually.
-I use Oracle VirtualBox.
-But, choices include other type-1 hypervisors like VMWare or OS-level virtualization like Docker or Windows Subsystem for Linux (WSL).
-I prefer VirtualBox for this project because it doesn't require Hyper-V and its control panel conveniently stays open when stopping and starting different virtual machines.
+Oracle VirtualBox is one option.
+Alternatives include other type-1 hypervisors like VMWare or OS-level virtualization like Docker or Windows Subsystem for Linux (WSL).

 <table><tr><td>
 As of this writing, Oracle VirtualBox 6.16 is the current version.<br>